Fiaz10/academic-kickstart-1/content/project/drp.md

 tags = ["machine-learning", "math"]

 # Project summary to display on homepage.
-summary = "Worked with Ph.D.
-Dipnil Chakraborty through the book 'The Elements of Statistical Learning'.
+summary = "Worked with Ph.D. student Dipnil Chakraborty through the book 'The Elements of Statistical Learning'.
 Culminated in summary paper with case studies on testing and regression."

 # Optional image to display on homepage.
 image_preview = "stat_learn.png"